-DNA Testing, Semen Certificates
+DNA Testing

-The Society's Rules require DNA testing of embryo donor cows, bulls from which semen is drawn for sale, and calves resulting from embryo transfer (ET) procedures.
+The Society's Rules require DNA testing of embryo donor cows and hypotrichosis testing of donor cows flushed after January 1, 2018, bulls from which semen is drawn for sale, calves resulting from embryo transfer (ET) procedures and DNA and hypotrichosis testing of bulls born after January 1, 2018.
 In all cases sire owner (when other than the person registering a calf) must provide a signature verifying the sire of the calf to be registered.